alexbernier17/esspera/README.md

 ## Short description

 ### What's the problem?
-**Climate change is one of the major challenges of the 21the century**.
-Introducing further **unpredictability in food security**, directly impacting the performance of various seeds for the next growing seasons, making our **farmers’s crops decision even riskier**.
+**Climate change is one of the major challenges of the 21st century**.
+Introducing further **unpredictability in food security**, directly impacting the performance of various seeds for the next growing seasons, making our **farmers’ crops decision even riskier**.

 To remain sustainable, **farming must adapt quickly** to the changing conditions of our world.

 ### How can technology help?
-**Leveraging AI and model training**, we beleive we can - all together - provide many solutions for a **more resilient local agriculture**, leading through a **global improvement of food security**.
+**Leveraging AI and model training**, we believe we can - all together - provide many solutions for a **more resilient local agriculture**, leading through a **global improvement of food security**.

 ### The idea
 ESSPERA was imagined to response to the big issue of food security from its roots.
-The idea is to **provide farmers the best seed recommendation**, thanks to farmers associations' and governmental **seed trials results**.
+The idea is to **provide farmers the best seed recommendation**, thanks to farmers associations and governmental **seed trials results**.

 Helping them to make better decision with confidence to grow more resilient, we **ensure a better local food security**.
 ![What is ESSPERA](https://user-images.githubusercontent.com/65171375/198662592-f1c8608e-04fb-462c-986b-edebb51cfe13.png)